Roasters/JournalSummary/BioBERT.md

 1. Pre-training BioBERT
    - As biomedical information contains domain specific terms, training Word2Vec on biomedical corpora leads to better results.
+   - Initialized with BERT pre-trained on Wikipedia and BooksCorpus, BioBERT used biomedical corpora such as PubMed and PMC.
+2. Improving performance of BioBERT
+   - Use of WordPiece tokenization: a solution for OOV issues.
+   - Named Entity Recognition: helpful for recognizing domain specific terms.
+Built upon LSTMs.
+Learned from WordPiece embeddings (not from PubMed or PMC)
+   - Relation Extraction: Classification of relations between named entities.
+   - Question Answering

+## Results